 We have analyzed this rule under Executive Order 13045, Protection of Children from Environmental Health Risks and Safety Risks.
 This rule is not an economically significant rule and does not concern an environmental risk to health or risk to safety that may disproportionately affect children.

 Indian Tribal Governments

-We have considered the environmental impact of this rule and concluded that under figure 2-1, paragraphs (34)(h) and (35)(a) of Commandant Instruction M16475.1D, this rule is categorically excluded from further environmental documentation.
-Special local regulations issued in conjunction with a regatta or marine parade are specifically excluded from further analysis and documentation under those sections.
+We considered the environmental impact of this rule and concluded that, under figure 2-1, paragraph (34)(h), of Commandant Instruction M16475.1C, this rule is categorically excluded from further environmental documentation.
+Special local regulations issued in conjunction with a regatta or marine parade are specifically excluded from further analysis and documentation under that section.
 A “Categorical Exclusion Determination” is available in the docket where indicated under ADDRESSES.Start List of Subjects

 List of Subjects in 33 CFR Part 100

 - Reporting and recordkeeping requirements

 For the reasons discussed in the preamble, the Coast Guard amends 33 CFR part 100 as follows:End Amendment Part Start Part

 PART 100—MARINE EVENTSEnd Part Start Amendment Part